xpdavid/CS2103R-Report/index.md

 ##### Spelling of words

-The most boring thing for reviewer is to finding typos in PR.
+The most boring thing for reviewers is to finding typos in PR.
 The reviewer may need to spend unnecessary time finding typos.
 Also, the submitter get disappointed.
 Here is the solution.
 If we follow strictly the camel case naming conversion and use underscore to separate word in constants.
 We can leave this work to computer bots.

 The idea is that we extract words from variable names or method names and check whether it exists in english dictionary to find typos.